rlcaswmon/engineering-blog/_posts/2015-11-03-analytics-part-I.md

 a comprehensive analytical platform.
 The first step on this journey is simply defining the consumers of information and understanding what they need.
 In short, the first commandment is simply - know thy information consumer.
-Figure 1 captures the essence of this concept.
+Figure 1 captures the essence of this concept by defining four distinct types of consumers of data - information consumer, information pro-consumer, data scientist and machine.

 ![Information Consumer Types](/img/Information_Consumers.png)
 <center> Figure 1 - Information Consumer Types </center>